History finally at hand, Biles headlines US gymnastics team

 Well, maybe not that easy.

-The 24-year-old found herself in tears at one point during an uncharacteristically shaky — by her impeccable standards — performance.
+The 24-year-old found herself in tears at one point during an uncharacteristically shaky performance by her standards.
 Her bars were uneven.
 She fell off the beam.
 Stepped out of bounds on floor exercise.
 While her two-day total of 118.098 was more than two points ahead of Olympic teammate Sunisa Lee, Lee actually posted a higher all-around score than Biles during the finals.

 “I kind of got in my head today and started doubting myself,” Biles said.
 “And you could see that in the gymnastics.
 But just go home, work harder.
 This is just the beginning of the journey.”